Nazifa Tushi: Career

 Tushi was the first runner-up in the 2014 Lux Channel I Superstar beauty pageant.
 She then starred in the 2016 romantic drama film Ice Cream, directed by Redoan Rony.
 The film also features Sariful Razz and Kumar Uday.

 In the twelve months after the release of Ice Cream, she made a television commercial in which she rode on the back of a scooter in Dhaka's Kuril Flyover area, and modeled in a music video for the rock song "Na".
 Not until late 2019 did she work in another film, Mejbaur Rahman Sumon's Hawa.
 She explained the several year break by saying she wanted to concentrate on her studies.

 While awaiting the release of Hawa, she played Samia in the 2021 web film Networker Baire, again working alongside Razz.
 Shortly after the release of the film, she and three of her co-stars were hospitalized after an early hours road traffic accident in Dhaka.
-She later traveled India for related surgery.
+She later traveled to India for related surgery.

 She has also appeared in the web series Syndicate.
 She has worked in the film is Hawa.